Documentation for troubleshooting and debugging known issues in Shuffle.

 sudo chown 1000:1000 -R shuffle-database

-You can reset your lost password in your local instance by doing the following:
+If you find yourself in a situation where you have forgotten your passowrd and need a reset for your user, you can reset your lost password in your local instance by doing the following:

 1. docker exec to get bash session into OpenSearch container docker exec -it <container_id> bash